nuhu-ibrahim/nysc-posting-system/readme.rst

 ###################
 How to Install
 ###################
 Create a database named nysc and then import the file db/nysc.sql into the newly created database.
-Continue to test the functionalities of the application.
+Continue to try the functionalities of the application.

 ###################
 Final note